In-Vivo-Group/NHANES-GCP/infra/README.md

 ![Screenshot 2024-01-05 at 1 35 24 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/b17f8d1b-c64c-4c44-9b4f-a88d64732fd7)
 ![Screenshot 2024-01-05 at 1 35 32 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/391ad449-9cbc-4564-a2fa-1c6d20c89aa2)

-## Navigate to Google Cloud Console and begin the process of deploying the cloud architecture
+## Navigate to Google Cloud Console and begin the process of deploying the cloud architecture using the steps below
 Once you have an account and a project with a billing account associated, you can navigate to the [Google Cloud Console](https://console.cloud.google.com)

-### Activate your Cloud Shell in your Google Cloud project
+### 1. Activate your Cloud Shell in your Google Cloud project
 Then, select "Activate Cloud Shell" from the top right hand corner.
 ![Screenshot 2024-01-05 at 12 32 46 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/1b9c3adf-5b20-483d-9ab6-bc7409b129c1)

 This will open a terminal at the bottom of your browser window.
 ![Screenshot 2024-01-05 at 12 33 00 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/b95ebb4c-59f2-460c-94f4-fbd6a8b35f44)

-### Set the correct project name for your GCP project.
+### 2. Set the correct project name for your GCP project.
 Run the following code in your shell.
 ```
 export TF_VAR_project_id=$(gcloud config get-value project)